trishume/sympy-wiki-with-svn/GCI-2011-Mentors.md

 **Email**: sapta.iitkgp@gmail.com

 **Bio**: Saptman is a graduate of IIT Kharagpur where he completed his 5-year Integrated M.Sc. program in Mathematics and Computing.
 He does a lot of numerical computing in Fortran using FEATFLOW for food and hacks on Sympy for fun.
-He was a participated in GSoC 2011 and was responsible for the creation of the combinatorics library.
+He was a participant in GSoC 2011 and was responsible for the creation of the combinatorics module.
 His area of interests are combinatorics (surprise!), optimization and differential equations.